sirmonti/simpleHTTP/simpleHTTP.md

 # simpleHTTP

-This class is a wrapper around file_get_contents function, it not pretends to compete with full featured client network libraries, like Guzzle or Swoole, it only pretends to provide a simple solution for use webservices or web resource access.
+Wrapper class around file_get_contents function.
+This class is not intended to compete with full featured network frameworks, as Guzzle or Swoole, but to provide a simple and convenient solution to use web services or access web resources